πŸ’‘ This page contain affiliate links. By making a purchase through them, we earn a commission at no extra cost to you.

 Using Double Negation

-Lastly, another way to convert strings to booleans is to use a double negation.
-Just like with the Boolean object, you will get the same behavior where all strings will be true, regardless of their values, expect an empty string.
+Lastly, another way to convert strings to booleans is to use double negation.
+Similar to the Boolean object, you'll get the same behavior where all strings will be true, regardless of their values, except for empty strings.

 const booleanTrue: boolean = !!'true' // Returns true